L3MON4D3/LuaSnip/DOC.md

 The latter are nested inside other snippets, so when jumping through a snippet, one may also traverse the child-snippets expanded inside it, more or less as if the child just contains more nodes of the parent.
-Root-snippets are of course characterised by not being child-snippets.
+Root-snippets are of course characterized by not being child-snippets.
 When expanding a new snippet, it becomes a child of the snippet whose region it is expanded inside, and a root if it is not inside any snippet's region.
 If it is inside another snippet, the specific node it is inside is determined,